-The RA who checks out the resident will also collect key(s) and a forwarding address.
+The residence life staff member who checks out the resident will also collect key(s) and a forwarding address.
 Residents will be billed for a lost key if they fail to turn in their key(s) during check-out.
 No keys may be turned in after residence halls have closed for the term.